britive/terraform-provider-britive/docs/resources/profile_identity.md

 * `profile_id` (Required): The identifier of the profile.

-  For example: `britive_profile.new.id`

 * `username` (Required): The name of the identity.

-  For example: `My Tag`

 * `access_period` (Optional): The access period of the identity in a profile.

-  The format of an access_period is documented below.
+  The format of an `access_period` is documented below.

 ### `access_period` block supports